telefonicaid/iotagent-ul/README.md

 In this mode, the log file is written in `/var/log/iotaul/iotaul.log`.

 ## Docker installation
-The Docker automatically starts listening in the API ports, so there is no need to
+The Docker automatically starts listening in the API ports, so there is no need to execute any process in order to have the application running.
+The Docker image will automatically start.

 # <a name="packaging"/> Packaging
 The only package type allowed is RPM.
 In order to execute the packaging scripts, the RPM Build Tools must be available